rahiel/open_nsfw--/README.md

 # HTTP Errors

+## 400 Bad Request: Missing `url` POST parameter

+You need to specify `url` as a POST parameter.

+## 404 Not Found

+The requested `url` leads to an HTTP 404 Not Found error.

 ## 415 Unsupported Media Type: Invalid image

 The requested `url` is not a valid image.

-## 400 Bad Request: Missing `url` POST parameter

-You need to specify `url` as a POST parameter.